 The internet of things (IoT)—and its opportunities for the business and civic sectors—have caught Atlanta’s eye.

 In 2017, the Metro Atlanta Chamber, along with the Atlanta Committee for Progress and more than two dozen companies, launched IoT.ATL.
-This program aims to promote Atlanta’s IoT industry.
-IoT is the connectivity between devices—such as appliances, vehicles or entire smart cities—to transmit data.
-For example, a sister company of Google is piloting a self-driving freight truck in Atlanta.
+This program aims to promote Atlanta’s IoT industry, built on the connectivity between objects—such as appliances, vehicles or entire smart cities—and their ability to transmit data.

 IoT.ATL’s particular areas of focus include transportation, digital supply chain, smart cities and, eventually, health.
 Atlanta has a budding scene for this technology.
 Honeywell, GE Digital, AT&T and Stanley Black & Decker all have IoT-related tech centers in the metro area.

 Cynthia Curry, the Metro Atlanta Chamber’s director of IoT ecosystem expansion, spoke with Crain's Atlanta about why Atlanta is focusing on IoT and what assets it has.

 How did IoT.ATL begin?

 Accenture did a study for the Chamber looking at trends in IoT and what’s happening in that space.The whole world is going in that direction, and IoT is the evolution of mobility.
 So when we saw that happening, we had Accenture do a study for the Chamber over about six months.
 And they looked at trends in IoT, global trends in IoT, city-to-city comparisons.
 It took a look at how Atlanta’s strengths stood up to the trends that were happening within the IoT space.
 And they helped us identify a few areas where Atlanta is really strong.